jackyliang/github-docs-search/README.md

      ```

 3. **Database Setup**
-   - Install PostgreSQL 15 or later.
+   - Create a new Timescale DB instance on [Timescale Cloud](https://console.cloud.timescale.com/signup).
-   - Create a new database for this project.
+   - Set a password for the user and update your `DATABASE_URL` in the `.env` file.
-   - Install the `vectorscale` extension in your PostgreSQL instance.
+   - Make sure to setup the correct `DATABASE_URL` in the `.env` file.

 4. **Environment Variables**
    - Create a `.env` file in the same directory as `docs_server.py` with the following content: